ALWAYS READY 2SERVE!

 August, 2005 Hurricane Katrina was a defining time in how to effectively utilize academy and college age students to effect incredible change for good in the outcome of survivors lives from that horrific disaster.
 Adventist young people were being used to make significant daily improvements in the lives of those impacted by the storm.

-It was the involvement with ACTS under the leadership of David Canther in the aftermath of Hurricane Katrina when hundreds of Seventh-day Adventist young people's lives were so profoundly changed that 2Serve has it roots.
+It was the involvement with ACTS (Adventist Community Team Services at the time.
+Presently GR3) under the leadership of David Canther in the aftermath of Hurricane Katrina when hundreds of Seventh-day Adventist young people's lives were so profoundly changed that 2Serve has it roots.
 Over the years involving young people in disaster trainings and responses has evlovloed into the present day 2Serve Disaster Training & Response Team.

-2Serve provides opportunities for academy and college age young people to serve those impacted by disasters of many kinds.
+2Serve provides opportunities for academy and college age young people and a growing number of adults to serve those impacted by disasters of many kinds.
 CERT (Community Emergency Response Team) training is provided to prepare young people and their sponsors to aid their family members and community when a disaster strikes until first responders arrive.